 About Panama City

-Situated in the geographic center of Northwest Florida, Panama City is the largest city between Pensacola and Tallahassee and the seat of Bay County.
+Panama City is situated in the geographic center of Northwest Florida.
+It is the largest city between Pensacola and Tallahassee and the seat of Bay County.
 Embraced by the shores of St. Andrews Bay, Panama City and its neighborhoods retain much of the charm and beauty of a fishing village while benefiting from the creative energy of a progressive city.

-Panama City is comprised of four distinct neighborhoods, all adding their own color and charm.
+Panama City is comprised of four distinct neighborhoods.
+Each add their own color and charm to Panama City.
 Pedestrian-friendly Downtown serves as the area’s art and theater district.
 It is anchored by the Martin Theatre, the City Marina and the Marina Civic Center.
 It also hosts the Visual Arts Center and CityArts Cooperative, along with several galleries and a variety of restaurants.

 Historic St. Andrews is a sidewalk community built on the shores of the Bay.
 With its large Marina, it still evokes the air of a quaint fishing village.
 Shops, restaurants, galleries and entertainment venues line Beck Avenue, the main thoroughfare.
 Bucolic Oaks by the Bay Park overlooks the water and ancient moss-laced live oaks shades the park.